jzhang38/LPD/pretrain/README.md

 ### 1. Dataset

 We follow [Peng et al., 2020](https://arxiv.org/abs/2010.01923) and use the same pretraining dataset to pre-train LPD.
-You can follow this [link](https://github.com/thunlp/RE-Context-or-Names/blob/master/pretrain/README.md) to prepare the pretraining dataset.
-Sucessful preperation will generate file `./data/CP/rel2cope.json` and `./data/CP/cpdata`.
+You can download the dataset from [Tsinghua cloud](https://cloud.tsinghua.edu.cn/f/0f85a20ff8794642a2a3/?dl=1) or [google drive](https://drive.google.com/file/d/1q_UeG6PQzCANEqfZLkVLc_6Op9S0RJ8f/view?usp=sharing).
+Put it under `./data` and run `code/prepare_data.py` to preprocess the dataset.
+Sucessful preprocession will generate file `./data/CP/rel2cope.json` and `./data/CP/cpdata`.

 The file `./data/CP/rel2cope.json` contains relation to sentences mappings for sentences in  `./data/CP/cpdata`.
 However, Peng et al., 2020 did not exclude relation types that appear both in the pretraining dataset and the fewrel 1.0 dataset (they only excude the overlapping relation **instnaces**, not the entire relation **type**).